justland/just-func/books/just-func-specification/src/introduction.md

 # The `just-func` Specification

-This book is intended for programmers who wants to contribute to the language or adding `just-func` support in other programming language.
+This book is intended for programmers who wants to contribute to the language or adding `just-func` support in other programming languages.

 Currently, these languages support `just-func`: